A Glossary of Retirement and Superannuation Terms

 A corporate trustee is where a company is formed to act as trustee for a superannuation fund.
 For example, instead of having the members of a SMSF acting as individual trustees they may opt to establish a company to take on the role and responsibility.
 Most information suggests that the majority of SMSFs still have individual trustees, but the option should be discussed in detail with your adviser as there are situations where a corporate trustee is advantageous.

 One part of the cost of residential aged care is the accommodation payment, which comprises either a Refundable Accommodation Deposit (RAD) or Daily Accommodation Payment (DAP).
 In effect you can pay for your accommodation by either a lump sum (RAD) or or by paying a daily fee (DAP) - or a combination of both (RAD + DAP) - the aged care provider cannot specify how you pay for your accommodation.

 You can work out the DAP once you know the RAD and what is called the Maximum Permissible Interest Rate (MPIR).
 The MPIR is supposed to be the interest rate the care provider would have to pay on any money borrowed to cover the cost of providing accommodation.
-As at January 2020 the MPIR is 4.91% and if you multiply the RAD x MPIR you obtain the annual DAP fee.
 The MPIR will change over time but for a resident it is fixed at the time of entry.